sdabbey/java/Assignments/code8/Algorithm.md

-DECLARE studentDetail, studentRating, holidayRatingFrequency as MAP and initialize as empty maps.
+DECLARE studentDetail, studentRating, holidayRatingFrequency as HashMap and initialize as empty maps.
 WHILE True THEN
 	OUTPUT "Enter student's name: "
 	INPUT name